nikolaimatni/CppFun/MPC/Readme.md

 To meet satisfy property 1, I used templates; to satisfy properties 2 and 3 I allowed the user to pass in function pointers to generate dynamics, control actions and disturbances to the simulator.

 The resulting simulator relies structs of parameters used by different simulator template realizations.
-I find this somewhat unsatisfactory right now, as I would like to be able to use the same simulator template realization if info in struct1 is contained in struct2 -- a TODO is to shift to using container classes instead of structs to pass additional parameters into the various functions, and appropriately downcast.

 I've also implemented a MPC solver using CppAD and IpOpt that has a quadratic cost, LTI dynamics, and polytopic state and input constraints.
 Although IpOpt and CppAD is a bit overkill given everything is a QP, I plan to eventually implement a nonlinear MPC controller as well, and to keep things simple I wanted to rely on a single optimization backend.